DeiInvictus/deiinvictus.github.io/_posts/2024-12-25-identifying-the-cults-and-heretical-sects.markdown

 <!-- insidious, deceitful, and nefarious -->

 Given the general familiarity with the concept of a cult, this article seeks to specifically deconstruct heretical sects (theological cults) and expose their subtly deceptive and nuanced false teachings.
-Generally, **a group is exempt from the theological classification if it is both creedal and confessional**, so we will be examining groups in rebellion against the Church and Church History.
+Generally, **a group is exempt from the &ldquo;theological cult&rdquo; classification if it is both creedal and confessional**, so we will be examining groups in rebellion against the Church and Church History.

 1. Verses against legalism (Eph 2:8-10; Gal 2:16,21; 3:10-12; 5:4; Ro 3:20,28).
 2. Verses against antinomianism (1 Jn 3:6-10; 5:18; Jd 4 NET; Ro 6:1-2,15; 3:8,31; Heb 10:26-31; 6:4-6; Lk 9:62).